 \subsubsection{Performance of GNN-SHS on Synthetic Dataset}

 Tracking-SHS algorithm works for a single edge deletion update.
-Therefore, we analyze GNN-SHS performance on a single edge deletion update only so that we can compare the speedup of GNN-SHS over Tracking-SHS algorithm.
+Therefore, we analyze GNN-SHS performance on a single edge deletion update only so that we can compare the speedup of GNN-SHS over the Tracking-SHS algorithm.
 To determine the speedup of the proposed GNN-SHS model over the proposed Tracking-SHS algorithm, we start from the whole network and arbitrarily delete 50 edges; we only delete one edge at a time.
-In this way, we obtain multiple snapshots of graph.
+In this way, we obtain multiple snapshots of the graph.
 We set the value of $k$ (number of SHS) to 50 and make use of the trained GNN-SHS model to discover SHS nodes in each new snapshot graph.
-We calculate the geometric mean of the speedup achieved by GNN-SHS over the Tracking-SHS algorithm.
+We calculate the geometric mean of the speedup achieved by GNN-SHS over the Tracking-SHS algorithm. \\

-Table \ref{ACC_GNN-SHS} reports the classification accuracy (SHS detection accuracy) achieved by GNN-SHS on various synthetic graphs.
-GNN-SHS achieves a minimum accuracy of 94.5\% on Preferential Attachment graph PA(500) and 86\% classification accuracy for Erdos-Renyi graph ER(250, 0.01).
-The results from the table show that graph neural network-based models achieve high SHS classification accuracy.
+Table \ref{ACC_GNN-SHS} reports the high classification accuracy achieved by our GNN-SHS model on various synthetic graphs.
+With a minimum accuracy of 94.5\% on the Preferential Attachment graph PA(500) and 86\% for the Erdos-Renyi graph ER(250, 0.01), our model consistently demonstrates its effectiveness in SHS classification.

-Table \ref{SPEED_GNN-SHS} reports the speedup achieved by the proposed GNN-SHS model over the Tracking-SHS algorithm. \textit{GNN-SHS model achieved high speedup over the Tracking-SHS algorithm while sacrificing a small amount of accuracy.} \textit{The proposed model GNN-SHS is at least 31.8 times faster for ER(250, 0.01) network and up to 2996.9 times faster for PA(1500) over the Tracking-SHS algorithm, providing a considerable efficiency advantage.} The geometric mean speedup is always at least 37.5 times, and the average speedup over all tested datasets is 671.6 times.
+Table \ref{SPEED_GNN-SHS} reports the speedup achieved by the proposed GNN-SHS model over the Tracking-SHS algorithm. \textit{GNN-SHS model achieved high speedup over the Tracking-SHS algorithm while sacrificing a small amount of accuracy.} \textit{The proposed model GNN-SHS is at least 31.8 times faster for the ER(250, 0.01) network and up to 2996.9 times faster for PA(1500) over the Tracking-SHS algorithm, providing a considerable efficiency advantage.} The geometric mean speedup is always at least 37.5 times, and the average speedup over all tested datasets is 671.6 times.
 Results show that our graph neural network-based model GNN-SHS speeds up the SHS identification process in dynamic networks.
 In addition, it has been observed from the results that the speedup increases as network size increases, e.g., for PA graphs, the geometric mean speedup is 1236.4 times for a graph of 500 nodes, 1930.6 times for a graph with 1000 nodes and 2639.7 times for a graph with 1500 nodes.